TritonVM/triton-vm/specification/src/hash-table.md

 Then, the Hash Table records all `hash` instructions in the order the processor executed them.
 This allows the processor to execute `hash` instructions without affecting the Sponge's state.

+Note that `state0` through `state3`, corresponding to those states that are being split-and-looked-up in the Tip permutation, are not stored as a single field element.
+Instead, four limbs “highest”, “mid high”, “mid low”, and “lowest” are recorded in the Hash Table.
+This (basically) corresponds to storing the result of $\sigma(R \cdot \texttt{state_element})$, except that the limbs resulting from $\sigma$ are 16 bit wide, and hence, there are only 4 limbs;
+the split into 8-bit limbs happens in the [Cascade Table](cascade-table.md).

 ## Base Columns

 The Hash Table has 66 base columns: